fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 ![Plocies Manage](../website/assets/images/articles/automatic-software-install-policies-manage.png)

-4. Select (click th echeck box of) your newly created policy.
+4. Select (click the check box of) your newly created policy.
 To the right of it select from the drop-down list the software you would like to be installed upon failure of this policy.

 ![Install Software Modal](../website/assets/images/articles/automatic-software-install-install-software.png)